Statistical EL is ExpTime-complete: Abstract

 \section{Abstract}

 We show that the \kl{consistency problem} for Statistical \( \EL \) \kl{ontologies}, defined by Pe{\~{n}}aloza and Potyka, is \( \ExpTime \)-hard.
-Together with recent results by Baader and Ecke, we conclude \( \ExpTime \)-completeness of the logic.
+Together with existing \( \ExpTime \) upper bounds, we conclude \( \ExpTime \)-completeness of the logic.
 Our proof goes via a reduction from the \kl{consistency problem} for~\( \EL \) extended with negation of atomic concepts.